Lincoln power stations: Background

 The Corporation of Lincoln applied for, and was granted by the Board of Trade, a provisional electric lighting order to generate and supply electricity to the City of Lincoln in 1897.
 The Lincoln Electric Lighting Order 1897 was ratified by Parliament in the Electric Lighting Order Confirmation (No. 2) Act 1897 (60 & 61 Vict. c. lxii).

 Brayford power station, 1898–1917

 The first electricity generating station was built in 1898 by the Lincoln Corporation.
 It was located on Brayford Wharf North; this provided access to local waterways for the delivery of coal and the disposal of ash by barge, and also provided a source of water for the station's condensing plant.
 Brayford Pool is connected to the River Trent via the Fossdyke Navigation to the west and to the River Witham to the south.
-The station had a boiler house and an engine house.
-The boiler house contained the following plant:
+The station had a boiler house and an engine house and at opening contained three Willans central valve high-speed engines. direct-coupled to 50 kW continuous-current two-pole dynamos built by Messrs.
+Laurence Scott and Co of Norwich.
+Steam was provide from two Ruston, Proctor & Co.
+Before the station had been fully completed additional plant was on order.

+At this juncture the station contained the following plant: